IBM Cloud Docs

 Integrating Event Notifications with other IBM Cloud services

-Integrations in Event Notifications represent list of other IBM Cloud services that are connected to your Event Notifications instance.
+Integrations in Event Notifications represent a list of other IBM Cloud services that are connected to your Event Notifications instance.
 You can encrypt the data that you store in IBM Cloud databases by using encryption keys that you can control.
-For more information, see Integrating with a Key management service.
+For more information, see Integrating with Key Protect.
 You can also collect failed events and take appropriate action.
 For more information, see Collecting failed events.

 BYOK and KYOK capabilities are supported only for Event Notifications Standard plan.